Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

     -Min  0
     -Unit  --
     -Description
-      | Whether to block the :term:`Quick Keys`.
-It is used to prevent unwanted triggering when the
-        sewing material is too thick.
-The unit digit of the parameter value indicates the block status:
+      | Whether to block the Quick Keys on the machine head when the fabric is too thick, to prevent accidental key presses.
+The units digit of the parameter value indicates the blocking status:
-      | 0 = Not Blocked;
+      | 0 = Unblock;
-      | 1 = Blocked.
+      | 1 = Block.

 .. option:: A16